5 Killer Product Description Templates That Sell

 - Product weight

-- Ingredients – This is important!
-Consumers want to know what’s in their health and wellness products, so just list them in the order that you find on the nutrition label.
+Ingredients – Customers want to know what’s in their health and wellness products, so just list them in the order that you find on the nutrition label.

-- Reviews/Testimonials – Consumers love to see other reviews – it will inspire confidence and trust in your online store.
+Reviews (aka Testimonials) – Consumers love to see other reviews; it will inspire confidence and trust in your online store.

-- Images – Always have high-resolution images.
-In this niche, it’s especially important to include multiple angles since it’s crucial to have a picture of the nutrition label and ingredient list.
+Images – Always have high-resolution images.
+In the Food & Beverage niche, it’s especially important to include multiple angles since it’s crucial to have a picture of the nutrition label and ingredient list.

-- Nutritional Facts – Use the manufacturer’s label to list nutritional facts.
-The most important figures are Total Fat (in grams), Cholesterol (in milligrams), Sodium (in milligrams), Total Carbohydrates (in grams), and Protein (in grams).
+Nutritional Facts – Use the manufacturer’s label to list nutritional facts.
+The most important figures are:

-- Reviews – Be sure you include these as it will make consumers more likely to try your online store.
+Reviews (aka Testimonials) – Be sure you include these as it will make consumers more likely to try your online store.

 - Images with models (multiple angles and closeups)

 - Images without models (multiple angles and closeups)